WomenAndTech/style_guide/README.md

 [in progress]

-The latest updates can be viewed here: http://womenandtech.github.io/style_guide/
+The latest updates can be viewed here: <a href="http://womenandtech.github.io/style_guide/" target="_blank">http://womenandtech.github.io/style_guide/</a>

-The **src** folder contains the unminified sass and js files.
+The **src** folder contains the un-minified sass and js files.
 Using your compiler or task runner of choice, make sure to follow these guidelines:

 * src/sass/styles.scss imports all of the partial sass files and should be minified and saved to the **css** folder
 * make sure to include autoprefixr when compiling the sass files